Heather Russell

 KOALA

-My current research is focused on observing the production of a W-boson in association with two photons.
-This process is predicted in the Standard Model but has not yet been observed.
+My current research is focused on observing and characterizing rare, multiboson SM processes with data collected during Runs 2 and 3 of the ATLAS detector.
+The first of process I focused on was the production of a W-boson in association with two photons.
+This process is predicted in the Standard Model but had not yet been observed.
 There are a number of ways the Standard Model allows for Wγγ production, but the (arguably) most interesting process is the following:

 which requires a quartic gauge coupling between two W-bosons and two photons.
-With the dataset ATLAS collects between 2015 and 2018, there should be a sufficiently large number of recorded events to observe the low production cross-section Wγγ process.
+With the dataset ATLAS collects between 2015 and 2018, we observed the low production cross-section Wγγ process with an observed significance of 5.6 standard deviations.
+This result is published in Physics Letters B:

 llps